bloovis/cover.mirror/README.md

 if you obtained your certificate from Let's Encrypt, the pathname might be something like `/etc/letsencrypt/live/www.example.com/fullchain.pem`.
 * `log` - the pathname of the log file.
-Cover will create the file if it does not exist; otherwise, it will append message to the end of the file.
-If this field is present, Cover will send log messages to stdout.
+Cover will create the file if it does not exist; otherwise, it will append log messages to the end of the file.
+If this field is not present, Cover will send log messages to stdout.
 * `loglevel` - the logging level, corresponding to the values of `Logger::Severity `:
     - debug
     - error